Apart from the classic cars as taxis, you see people and goods with all sorts of creative transport in Havana.

 It was nine years since I had made the last of many previous trips to Cuba.
 The roads certainly hadn’t improved, as with other infrastructure – but the creativity applied to transport was just as innovative.

 Bus transportation now has much improved feature in Havana from the era of the Camelo, seen here in front of the picture theatre on an early trip.

 As you can see, the Camelo was hardly built to be a bus.
-The camelo in the picture it is the long pink semi-trailer converted into mass transit.
+The camelo in this picture is the long pink semi-trailer converted into mass transit.

-Behind this turquoise Camelo you can see a water truck - a pipa, the water transporter of Havana.
+Behind this turquoise Camelo, below, you can see a water truck - a pipa, the water transporter of Havana.

 In 2011, they were still of the same vintage as they had been years earlier, and still valiantly keeping Havana in water.

 Water comes to many houses by truck because of the decayed infrastructure.

 To put in perspective, the main aqueduct, the Albear, was built in the 19th century to support a population of 400,000: now, about 2.1 million people live in Havana.